sgoodfriend/rl-algo-impls/README.md

 cd rl-algo-impls
 # git checkout BRANCH_NAME if running on non-main branch
+bash ./scripts/setup.sh # End of script will prompt for WandB API key
+# Need to call `poetry shell` if running below commands in a new shell
-bash ./scripts/setup.sh # End of script will prompt for WandB API key bash ./scripts/benchmark.sh [-a {"ppo"}] [-e ENVS] [-j {6}] [-p {rl-algo-impls-benchmarks}] [-s {"1 2 3"}]
+bash ./scripts/benchmark.sh [-a {"ppo"}] [-e ENVS] [-j {6}] [-p {rl-algo-impls-benchmarks}] [-s {"1 2 3"}]
 ```